 Jewelry and watches $27

 Toys, games, arts and crafts, and tricycles $62

 All other gifts $134

 All silly comments aside, it is a very useful spreadsheet that the BLS has created here.
-Even the first column in their online version, describing the overall nationwide average which turns out to be a $63,000 family income, contains lots of stuff with room for chopping.
+Even the first column in their online version, describing the overall nationwide median which turns out to be roughly a $60,000 family income, contains lots of stuff with room for chopping.
 Rather than doing an across-the-board chop, I find that my own spending ranges from close to 100% in several areas, all the way down to 0% in a large swath of expenditures.
 All told, we currently live on $20-25k per year, plus a mortgage-free house, as described in the Exposed! article.
 We consider this our Luxury Retirement spending level – if we were still saving for retirement the level would be considerably lower, as yours should be on a per-person basis if you are not yet financially independent!